eximiaco/articles/README.md

 ## Pull request

-When you are done, pull the changes from the `master` branch on the main CodeCracker repo and integrate them.
+When you are done, pull the changes from the `master` branch on the main articles repo and integrate them.

 You have to do that in the command line:

 ````bash
 # add the main repo with the `eximiaco-articles` name
 git remote add eximiaco-articles https://github.com/eximiaco/articles.git